phenixphp/phenix-docs/src/guide/routing.md

 ## Route parameters

-You can pass parameters in routes, such as: IDs of records in the database.
+You can pass parameters in routes, such as IDs of records in the database.
 The parameters are not injected into the callback but are contained in the `Request` object.
 The [amphp/http-server-router](https://amphp.org/http-server-router) package is based on the [nikic/FastRoute](https://github.com/nikic/FastRoute) package:

 ```php
 use Phenix\Http\Attributes;